pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/inventory.hbs.md

 # Ingress certificates inventory

-The effective number of ingress endpoints can vary widely, depending on the installation profile, excluded packages and end-user facing resources, for example, `Workload`, and `AuthServer`.
-As a result, the number of TLS certificates is not fixed but a function of the platform's configuration and tenancy.
+The effective number of ingress endpoints can vary widely, depending on the installation profile, excluded packages, and end-user-facing resources, for example, `Workload`, and `AuthServer`.
+As a result, the number of TLS certificates is not fixed but is a function of the platform's configuration and tenancy.

-Tanzu Application Platform's components can be categorized into those which don't have ingress endpoints and those which do.
-The latter further break down into those which have a fixed number of ingress endpoints and those which offer Kubernetes APIs with ingress.
+Components are categorized into those which don't have ingress endpoints and those which do.
+The latter further breaks down into those which have a fixed number of ingress endpoints and those which offer Kubernetes APIs with ingress.

 >**Note** The lowercase "ingress" refers to any resource which facilitates
 >ingress, for example, core `Ingress` and Contour's `HTTPProxy`.

-Use the following table to help with planning and accounting of TLS certificates.
+Use the following table to help with the planning and accounting of TLS certificates.
 For a full list of components and the profiles supported for each component, see [About Tanzu Application Platform components and profiles](../../../about-package-profiles.hbs.md#profiles-and-packages).